-Starting on January 1, 2018, eligible employees can get up to eight weeks at 50 percent of their weekly pay, as computed by the NYS Department of Labor.
+Starting on January 1, 2018, eligible employees can receive up to eight weeks of time off at 50 percent of their weekly pay, as computed by the NYS Department of Labor.
 Annual increases occur until 2021, where eligible employees can get up to 12 weeks at 67 percent of their weekly pay.

 An eligible employee may take the paid family leave to care for a new child anytime within the first 12 months after the child’s birth or placement for adoption or foster care.
 For care of a seriously ill relative, employees will be able to take their paid leave time intermittently in increments of one full day or one fifth of the weekly benefit.
-The law also guarantees job protection and continuation of health care benefits after taking of the leave.
+New York’s Family Leave Law also guarantees job protection and continuation of health care benefits after taking of the leave.

 If you are an employer, especially a small business in New York, you need to prepare for the commercial and financial impacts of this law sooner rather than later.
 Your business is about to absorb additional employment costs, decreased productivity and increased administrative costs.
 You will need to amend internal policies and handbooks to reflect these changes.
 And, you have less than a year to begin preparations.